 Table of Contents

-The First Stage: Getting Ready
+The First Stage: Getting Ready for Baby

 The first stage is often split into three separate mini phases of labor that start with Latent (Early) Labor, moves to Active Labor, and finishes with the Transitional Phase.

 This phase of labor can be the most difficult to know when it is truly starting.
 The contractions that characterize early labor can resemble Braxton-Hicks Contractions and other signs of false labor.
 To be sure you are experiencing real labor and not false labor, track your contractions.
 If it is true labor, they should begin to lengthen, become stronger, and become more frequent.
 Eventually, they will be coming every five minutes and lasting 40 to 60 seconds each as you reach the end of early labor.
 The contractions felt during early labor can be painful for some women, but generally, they are the mildest of the entire birthing process.
 You should be able to continue functioning throughout this phase of labor, talking through the contractions, and there is no need yet to rush to the hospital, or wherever else you have chosen to have your baby.
 Another sign that early labor has begun is the bloody show.
 This is the expressing of a small amount of blood-tinged mucus from your vagina.
 This is completely normal, but if there is more than just a tinge of blood, you should call your doctor.
 In addition, if your water breaks during this stage, it is advised that you call your doctor, as most women will experience their water breaking during the active stage.
 (If you are less than 37 weeks pregnant and any of these symptoms of labor occur, please call your doctor right away as you might be in pre-term labor.)
 You might also experience back pain, indigestion, diarrhea, or abdominal warmth.
 Early labor lasts roughly 6 to 12 hours but varies a lot from person to person.
 It ends after your cervix dilates to about 4 to 6 centimeters.